dmzoneill/jira-creator/README.md

     add-comment                    Add a comment to a Jira issue
       $ rh-issue add-comment AAP-12345 "Adding a status update"

+    ai-helper                      Use natural language to interact with Jira
+      $ rh-issue ai-helper "Add issue AAP-12345 to the current sprint"
+      $ rh-issue ai-helper "Set AAP-12345 to in progress and assign it to me"
+      $ rh-issue ai-helper "Create a bug for login page crash" --voice

     config                         Manage configuration profiles for common settings
       $ rh-issue config
       $ rh-issue config --show-all